Peter Hilton: Bletchley Park

-A wartime undergraduate in wartime Oxford, on a shortened course, Hilton was obliged to train with the Royal Artillery, and faced scheduled conscription in summer 1942.
+A wartime undergraduate at Oxford, on a shortened course, Hilton was obliged to train with the Royal Artillery, and faced scheduled conscription in summer 1942.
 After four terms, he took the advice of his tutor, and followed up a civil service recruitment contact.
 He had an interview for mathematicians with knowledge of German, and was offered a position in the Foreign Office without being told the nature of the work.
 The team was, in fact, recruiting on behalf of the Government Code and Cypher School.
 Aged 18, he arrived at the codebreaking station Bletchley Park on 12 January 1942.

 Hilton worked with several of the Bletchley Park deciphering groups.
 He was initially assigned to Naval Enigma in Hut 8.
 Hilton commented on his experience working with Alan Turing, whom he knew well for the last 12 years of his life, in his "Reminiscences of Bletchley Park" from A Century of Mathematics in America:

 It is a rare experience to meet an authentic genius.
 Those of us privileged to inhabit the world of scholarship are familiar with the intellectual stimulation furnished by talented colleagues.
 We can admire the ideas they share with us and are usually able to understand their source; we may even often believe that we ourselves could have created such concepts and originated such thoughts.
 However, the experience of sharing the intellectual life of a genius is entirely different; one realizes that one is in the presence of an intelligence, a sensibility of such profundity and originality that one is filled with wonder and excitement.

 Hilton echoed similar thoughts in the Nova PBS documentary Decoding Nazi Secrets (UK Station X, Channel 4, 1999).

 In late 1942, Hilton transferred to work on German teleprinter ciphers.
 A special section known as the "Testery" had been formed in July 1942 to work on one such cipher, codenamed "Tunny", and Hilton was one of the early members of the group.
 His role was to devise ways to deal with changes in Tunny, and to liaise with another section working on Tunny, the "Newmanry", which complemented the hand-methods of the Testery with specialised codebreaking machinery.
 Hilton has been counted as a member of the Newmanry, possibly on a part-time basis.